8fold/site-joshbruce.com/content/public/web-development/feed-me-atom-and-rss/content.md

 ---
 title: Feed me (Atom and RSS)
 created: 20211116
-description: "Let's get this out of the way: Atom and [.RSS](Real Simple Syndication) are mostly dead.
-And, if the United States actually passes the bill to require users be able to turn algorithmic sorting and prioritization of content, then there's really no reason for them as a way to combat social media feeds."
 ---

 # Feed me (Atom and RSS)

 Let's get this out of the way: Atom and [.RSS](Real Simple Syndication) are mostly dead.
-And, if the United States actually [passes the bill](https://arstechnica.com/tech-policy/2021/11/bill-proposes-algorithm-free-option-on-big-tech-platforms-may-portend-bigger-steps/?comments=1) to require users be able to turn algorithmic sorting and prioritization of content, then there's really no reason for them as a way to combat social media feeds.
+And, if the United States actually [passes the bill](https://arstechnica.com/tech-policy/2021/11/bill-proposes-algorithm-free-option-on-big-tech-platforms-may-portend-bigger-steps/?comments=1) to require users be able to turn algorithmic sorting and prioritization off, then there's really no reason for them as a way to combat social media feeds.
 They are protocols from [my history on the web](/web-development/my-history-on-the-web).

 And, yet, here I am, implementing at least Atom on this site.